 - Past and future lost wages

 In some civil cases, you might also be awarded punitive damages.
 These damages are uncommon, as they are intended to punish the at-fault party for reckless, careless, or intentional neglect.
-Our team will inform you if you may be eligible to receive this additional form of compensation.
+So, our team will inform you if you may be eligible to receive this additional form of compensation.

 South Carolina’s Statute of Limitations

 According to S.C.
 Ann. § 15-3-530, you generally have three years to file a personal injury lawsuit.
 If your lawsuit is not filed within the allotted time, you risk being unable to file it at all.
 Because it can be hard to determine the exact date your vision was compromised, it can be difficult to comply with the filing deadline without legal advice.

 Our attorneys can help you understand and comply with the statute of limitations.
 When you choose our firm, we will identify the relevant date of injury or awareness and make sure your case gets filed on time.

 Our team welcomes reviews and recommendations from past clients because they tell prospective clients about the experience they can expect from our firm.
 Previous clients say:

 - “I would refer more people to do business with them.
 They give you the real details of your situation. thanks to there company I’m on the way to get life back in order.” – Tim